 Richard Douglass was a beloved pastor and his wife Marilyn, a talented singer and loving mother.
 Richard pastored his first church when he was 16 years old and continued this passion and purpose until his death at age 43.
 In his lifetime, he was a missionary with his family in Brazil from 1968 to 1972 then head pastor at Putnam City Baptist Church in Oklahoma City.
 He also authored hundreds of faith-based articles and the book My Way, God’s Way (1978), and was dedicated to prison ministries throughout Oklahoma.
 People still talk about Marilyn’s beautiful singing voice and say she could fill the sanctuary and their hearts as she sang.
 Their children, Brooks and Leslie, were only 16 and 12 years old when two drifters knocked on the door of their rural Oklahoma home.
 What started as a robbery escalated to a senseless and devastating crime.

-Since then, Brooks has dedicated much of his adult life to raising awareness and passing legislation to protect and serve crime victims and their families.
+Since then, Brooks dedicated much of his adult life to raising awareness and passing legislation to protect and serve crime victims and their families.
 He was elected to the Oklahoma State Senate for three consecutive terms (1990 – 2002) and served in the military.
 As a crime victim himself, lawyer, state senator, and now film maker, Brooks is a unique and powerful voice for victims.
 He is the recipient of the Ronald Wilson Reagan Award for Innovations in Public Policy (awarded by the U.S. Department of Justice, 2011), the Lisa Hullinger Memorial Award (from the National Parents of Murdered Children, 2013), the Shining Star Award (from Prison Fellowship, 2013), and numerous other recognitions for his work on victims’ rights legislation.
 Sadly, Brooks passed away from cancer in May 2020 at age 56.

 Leslie Douglass is a dedicated educator, mother, and now grandmother.
 Leslie worked directly with Taryn Manning (the actress who played Leslie in the movie) to help prepare her for the role and is featured in the movie singing “Shenandoah” in the restaurant scene.
 Her son, Zach Coffey, is also a talented singer and is heard singing “Homework” over the scene of Brooks playing football with his father.